galaxyproject/gxadmin/docs/README.query.md

 **NAME**

-query hdca-datasets -  (NEW) List of files in a dataset collection
+query hdca-datasets -  List of files in a dataset collection

 **SYNOPSIS**